-- Capacity constraint: $0 \le edge's$ flow $\le edge's$ capacity. - Local equilibrium: inflow = outflow at every vertex (except s and t).
+- Capacity constraints: $0 \le edge's$ flow $\le edge's$ capacity. - Flow conservation constraints: inflow = outflow at every vertex (except s and t).

 Def.
 The value of a flow is the inflow at t.

 we assume no edges incident to s or from t